EricFromCanada/ericfromcanada.github.io/_posts/2019-04-17-automatic-renewal-lets-encrypt-macos-server.md

     sudo launchctl load -w /Library/LaunchDaemons/local.certbot.renew.plist

-Your Mac will now run `/usr/local/bin/certbot renew --quiet` each Monday at 3:01.
+Your Mac will now run `/usr/local/bin/certbot renew --quiet` each Monday and Thursday at 3:01.

 ### Checking the output